A West Bridgford mum-of-two has praised two Nottingham organisations for the work they have done with her autistic son Duncan.

 We’re so pleased with the steps we have made together.
 We’ve been able to help him explore new foods and he’s shown a creative side both in craft and IT sessions.- Dee Edwards, Lecturer at Nottingham College

 Duncan is now continuing on his Supported Learning programme at Nottingham College.
-He’s also taking on the challenge of climbing Snowdon on 29 September, as part of a group of 50 people with autism who are raising money for Autism East Midlands.
+He also took on the challenge of climbing Snowdon on 29 September, as part of a group of 50 people with autism who are raising money for Autism East Midlands.